deltatraced/delta-trace/lan/docs/2025/001 Note Entry Header Meanings.md

 [[Entry Note Headers]].

+Although there are some manual things right now, like spawning new records, or referencing items from References, they can be done quickly.
+They could be automated in an obsidian plugin in the future!

-Thank you for going through my non-linear tutorial!
+Thank you for going through my non-linear note taking style tutorial!

 # 3 Tasks

 ## 3.1 File a bug report

-- [ ] Here we specify some objectives that has to be completed
+- [x] Here we specify some objectives that has to be completed
-- [ ] Organized my documents
+- [x] Organized my documents
+- [ ] Find where to file the report to

 From [[#^spawn-task-c33094]].